 About Us > Instructors

 Christiana Barnett-Murphy Christiana Barnett-Murphy has had a passion for dance since childhood, studying ballet, modern, and other dance styles.
 She began dancing professionally while in high school with 2 Near the Edge Dance Company and has also performed in works by Andrea E. Woods Valdes and Dendy Dance Theater.
 During the summers of 2012 and 2013, Christiana was the personal assistant to ADF faculty member, Jesse Zaritt.
 Christiana was also the recipient of the 2013 Ella Fountain Pratt Emerging Artists Grant.
 She has taught dance to students of all ages at local studios.

 ShaLeigh Comerford holds a Masters degree in Visual and Performing Arts and toured with the Roanoke Ballet Theatre of Virginia.
 She lived for several years in New York City, where she danced with Tina Croll and Company and apprenticed with Bill T. Jones/Arnie Zane.
 In 2005, she formed ShaLeigh Dance Works, a dance-theatre company dedicated to creating socially conscious works.
 ShaLeigh has just returned from Israel, where she studied Gaga technique with Ohad Naharin and the Batsheva Dance Company

-Christina Conley began dancing at age three, focussing her training on jazz, tap, and modern.
+Christina Conley began dancing at age three, focusing her training on jazz, tap, and modern.
 She holds a BA in modern dance from the George Washington University and is certified in yoga, Pilates mat, and Pilates apparatus.
 Christina has taught in the Triangle since 2006 and has performed with Killian Manning, Ava Vinesett, for the UNC-G graduate dance department, and recently at the Kennedy Center in Washington DC.
 She also practices massage therapy in Chapel Hill.

 Michelle "LaRubia" Draughon has trained with Latino professionals from all over the country and has been teaching since 1993; she has appeared in hundreds of events and on local television.